 Supported API Authentication Mechanisms

-Clients can choose from two authentication mechanisms for connecting to Juniper: OIDC and Certificate based.
+Clients can choose from three authentication mechanisms for connecting to Juniper: OpenID Connect (OIDC), OAuth2.0 and Certificate based.
 All services are RESTful and invoked over HTTPS.

 OIDC (OpenID Connect) Authentication Mechanism

 For Clients who have already deployed OIDC within their organization, OIDC would be the preferred choice of authentication mechanism to connect to Juniper CaseAPIs.
 Clients who choose this authentication mechanism need to provide Juniper an ID token as part of the Onboarding process.

 A good reference describing OpenID Connect can be found here.